 This is the story of a God-seeking peasant who is unable to find peace through the authoritative religion of his people.
-He is called on a journey that will stretch his faith beyond its limits and break every bone of truth in his body, eventually teaching him that what he seeks has been seeking him.
-He learns that his destination was never far away, though only his failure in chasing it could reveal what he truly was all along.
+He is called on a journey that stretches his faith beyond its limits and breaks every bone of truth in his body, eventually teaching him that what he seeks has been seeking him.
+He learns that his destination was never far away, though only his failure in chasing it could bring him there and reveal what he truly was all along.

 Modeled after the many great works of allegorical storytelling that make up the world heritage of sacred scriptures, The Peasant and the King is a syncretist gospel for a coming age.
 Readers will find elements of Taoism, Zen Buddhism, Advaita Vedanta, Quakerism, Christian mysticism, Spinozan pantheism, anarchism, panpsychism, and modern quantum theory, all collaborating to present a unique rendition of timeless Perennial wisdom.